chorboon/helloworld-tf/README.md

 # helloworld-tf

+ASSUMPTIONS: The user is trying to stay within free-tier or kept as cheap as possible.
+The AD server may cost money.

 This project creates a single VPC with a single internet gateway for public facing services.

 An application load balancer is assigned a public IP and an aws_lb_listener listens to port 80, and redirects to a target group, also on port 80.